 Your toe broke through the sole of your shoe.
 I didn’t want you stepping on the cold, wet ground.
 I put you on my back – my boy almost seven – and had trouble walking.
 A friend of mine was with us and we peeped our head into some restaurants, more like run-down bars, for a new shoe.
 We left the row of shops and stood on a threshold, facing the pavement.
 I cradled you.

 I would carry you in the rain.

 You grew a few years smaller in my arms.
 As I asked my friend to cover your face with your blue jacket, you slipped into bed with me, pulling me out into the fresh, dry morning.
 The first thing you asked was what I’d dreamt.

 Last week you mused, “I wonder what’s inside the sun, Umma.
 I want to see.”
 You expressed this so imploringly.
 Should I not have told you that you will burn?
 Should I have left you to dream impossible dreams?
 Did I kill your wondering?

 The other day you took car tracks bereft of car and remote, and turned them into a runway for your plane.
-The delight on your face when the plane took off.
+The delight on your face when that plane took off.
 And Daddy and I had wanted to get rid of the tracks.
 You blow me away.
 Life blows you away.

 I forget why I keep you close, teach you at home.
 To free you to stand on your slab of questions and ingenuity, ready to run into the sun.
 I know that this side of dreams, there’ll be no carrying you in the rain.